IDMNYU/BlinkingBeeping/week5/week5.md

 The physical world exists along a spectrum, and fortunately for us, there are a wide variety of sensors that can get information about the physical world.
 With some sleight of hand, we can teach computers about the world around us.
 We’ll address a few of the many different types of sensors in a little bit.
 First, how do we trick the computer?

 On your Arduino, there’s a special circuit called an ADC (an analog to digital converter).
 This samples the voltage on the analog input pins (A0-A5 on an Uno, A0-A7 on your Nano BLE 33) allowing us to translate voltage into a numeric representation.
 Different microcontrollers have different sampling resolutions.
 The Arduinos we are using have a 10-bit resolution.
 This means we can get a value between 0-1023 that represents the analog voltage on the pin (1024 total steps).
-0 corresponds to 0 volts, 1023 corresponds to 3.3v, and everything else maps neatly in between (512 is 1.68V, 768 is 2.5V, etc).
-An int is the ideal data to to store this in.
+0 corresponds to 0 volts, 1023 corresponds to 3.3v (or 5V), and everything else maps neatly in between (512 is 1.68V(or 2.5V), 768 is 2.5V (or 3.66V), etc).
+An _int_ is the ideal data to to store this in.

-To get the voltage on an analog pin, call [analogRead()](https://www.arduino.cc/en/Reference/analogRead).
+To read the voltage on an analog pin, call [analogRead()](https://www.arduino.cc/en/Reference/analogRead).
 This takes one argument, the pin you wish to read the value from.
 ```C++
 mySensorValue=analogRead(A0);
 ```